scaleoutsystems/stackn/docs/INSTALL.md

 ```
 - Get to see if everything is working fine.
 ```
-Kubectl get pods
+kubectl get pods
 ```
-- IN order to display contents of the pod:
+- In order to display contents of the pod:
 ```
 kubectl describe pod (name of the pod)
 ```